adityamoglade/gittest/readme.md

-## this is the git tutorial  adityaS
+## this is the git tutorial  aditya moglade